GNOME/rhythmbox/doc/internals.md

 think at first.
 So, let's begin.
 We'll start from the lower layers of the internal dependency stack, and build up.

-** RBMetadata
+## RBMetadata

 This class handles extracting tag information from files, and in the future it will also handle writing.
-It has two current backends - one that uses GStreamer, and another that uses the internal MonkeyMedia library.
+To improve reliability, the implementation transparently performs metadata extraction in a separate process.

-** RBPlayer
+## RBPlayer

 This class basically takes as input a URI, and handles playing it.
-It has two current implementations - one for GStreamer, and another for Xine.
+It has two current implementations - a straightforward one using the GStreamer playbin element, and a more complicated one that implements crossfading with a custom GStreamer pipeline.
 It depends on RBMetadata, since it can advertise tag information only received during playback (such as from internet radio).

-** RhythmDB
+## RhythmDB

 This class is kind of an internal database which stores all the tag information acquired from RBMetadata, as well as other things such